Career Change – 4 Practical Philosophy Tips To Find Your Path In Life

-In our recruitment business, 99% of the people we place in companies don’t really know what they want from their Monk.
+When someone wants to make a career change, in our recruitment business, 99% of the people we place in companies don’t really know what they want from their Monk.
 From a Suit point of view they do.
 Many people know what kind of job title they want, they know their salary expectations, their family requirements etc… But they struggle with the question ”is this job the right job”, ”is this the right path”.
 So there is a GAP that needs to be filled.

 Practical Philosophy or having a Philosophy in life can help you bridge that GAP.